PyMVPA/PyMVPA/doc/source/devguide.rst

 Code Documentation
 ------------------

-All documentation should be written using Numpy documentation conventions:
+All documentation should be written using NumPy_ documentation conventions:

   http://projects.scipy.org/numpy/wiki/CodingStyleGuidelines#docstring-standard